-Collaborators: The hospital will partner with Mercy Coalition of West Sacramento, Yolo Food Bank, City of West Sacramento, Yolo County Health & Human Services Agency, Collings Teen Center/Campus Life Connection, Restorative Community Program, local medical clinics, local migrant centers and local community based organizations to deliver this access to injury and disease prevention and management.
+Collaborators: The hospital will partner with local medical clinics, local migrant centers, Oral Health Solutions, Yolo County Oral Health Program, Children Now, Center for Oral Health, and local community based organizations to deliver this access to injury and disease prevention and management.

-Health Need: Active Living and Healthy Eating Strategy or Program Summary Description Active FY22 Planned FY23 Yolo Food Bank Woodland Memorial has been a longstanding partner of the food bank and their efforts to coordinate the storage and distribution to households across Yolo County. √ ☑ Yolo Adult Day Health Center The hospital is the primary provider in Yolo County that addresses specialty health care and support needs of the elderly and disabled populations through the Adult Day Health Center.
+Health Need: Active Living and Healthy Eating

+Strategy or Program Summary Description Active FY23 Planned FY24 Yolo Food Bank Woodland Memorial has been a longstanding partner of the food bank and their efforts to coordinate the storage and distribution to households across Yolo County. ☑ Yolo Adult Day Health Center The hospital is the primary provider in Yolo County that addresses specialty health care and support needs of the elderly and disabled populations through the Adult Day Health Center.
 The Center offers an interdisciplinary program of medical, psycho-social and rehabilitation services for adults at high risk of needing a higher level of care due to health, functional and cognitive losses.
-The Center specializes in high touch chronic disease management with the added components of caregiver respite, transportation, nutrition, education, and socialization.
-Farmers Market Working with multiple agencies, local farmers and community partners, the hospital hosts a weekly farmers' market running June through the end of August.
-The market purposely establishes basic price points, ensuring the locally sourced foods are accessible, affordable and beneficial to both the local food economy, the community as a whole and those touched with food insecurities which includes CalFresh. ☑ V Nutritional Education and Counseling Collaborating with various community organizations, the hospital offers nutrition education and counseling.
-Growing Healthy Together Supported through the Community Grants Program, a partnership between the International Rescue Committee.
-Inc., NorCal Resist and After School Education and Safety at Washington Unified School District, Growing Healthy Together provides nutrition and garden-based education to students and teachers in the Washington Unified School District through the afterschool program.
-Students and their families will also receive culturally appropriate nutritional information and be connected to food resources in the community. ☑ Ø
+The Center specializes in high touch chronic disease management with the added components of caregiver respite, transportation, nutrition, education, and socialization. ⊡ ₫ Farmers Market Working with multiple agencies, local farmers and community partners, the hospital hosts a weekly farmers' market running June through the end of August.
+The market purposely establishes basic price points, ensuring the locally sourced foods are accessible, affordable and beneficial to both the local food economy, the community as a whole and those touched with food insecurities which includes CalFresh.
+V Ø Nutritional Education and Counseling Collaborating with various community organizations, the hospital offers nutrition education and counseling.
+V ☑ Healthier Living Program The Healthier Living program allows participants to learn about and practice a wide variety of tools to help them become better self-managers of their ongoing health conditions.
+Workshops are open to anyone with a chronic health condition, as well as those who care for persons with chronic health conditions.
+They are offered at the community level in partnership with medical clinics, food banks, affordable housing developments and others to ensure the underserved have access to these peer led health education classes.
+Provided in both English and Spanish. ☑ ☑ Triple Play: A Game Plan for Woodland Youth- Mind, Body & Soul Supported through the Community Grants Program, a partnership between Boys & Girls Clubs of Greater Sacramento, Woodland Joint Unified School District, and City of Woodland.
+Triple play is a comprehensive health & wellness program that will demonstrate how eating smart, keeping fit, and forming positive relationships add up to a healthy lifestyle.
+100 Woodland youth will participate in the multifaceted program that will equip them with the critical skills needed to become healthy, successful and prepared for the future. ☑ Ø